Student Conduct, Rights and Responsibilities

-The Office of Student Development and Judicial Affairs administers the Student Conduct Code (California Code of Regulations Title 5, Section 41301).
+The Office of Student Conduct, Rights and Responsibilities administers the Student Conduct Code (California Code of Regulations Title 5, Section 41301).
 Matters relating to student conduct and violations of the Student Conduct Code should be referred to this office.
-The Office of Student Development and Judicial Affairs addresses student conduct issues in a manner to facilitate the ethical development of students, encourage respect for the campus community, and hold students accountable for violations of the Student Conduct Code.
+The Office of Student Conduct, Rights and Responsibilities addresses student conduct issues in a manner to facilitate the ethical development of students, encourage respect for the campus community, and hold students accountable for violations of the Student Conduct Code.

 - Academic Dishonesty Policy